ATV & UTV Wheel Offset: What It Is & How to Read

 ATV Wheel Backspacing

-Some say the first number in an ATV or UTV wheels offset equals the wheels backspacing, but that is imprecise by about ½ inch.
-Let me explain why.
+It’s a common misconception that the first number in an ATV or UTV wheel’s offset is equivalent to the wheel’s backspacing, but this is typically inaccurate by about ½ inch.
+Let me clarify the reason for this.

 The offset numbers, when combined, are always the same as the wheel’s width.
 Both measurements are measured from the bead seats, not the outside of the rim.

-However, as backspacing is a measurement used to determine how far the wheel protrudes inwards, it doesn’t stop at the bead seat; it goes all the way to the back of the wheel.
+However, as backspacing is a measurement used to determine how far the wheel protrudes inwards, it doesn’t stop at the bead seat; it goes to the back face of the wheel.
 On most wheels, this equals about ½ inch.

 Using a formula, you can convert from offset to backspacing and vice versa.